vishvAsa/AgamaH/contribution/computer-setup_en.md

 संस्कृतेन सूचना द्रष्टुम् [अत्र गम्यताम्](../computer-setup_sa/) ।

 ## Common setup
-- Below, replace XYZ with your github username.
+- Below, replace _'XYZ'_ with your github username.
+  - Or use this machine: <input id="input_githubUserId"></input><button id="transformId">Replace</button>
 - If https://github.com/XYZ/AgamaH exists beforehand, please delete it by going to settings using your browser.
 - Go to https://github.com/vishvAsa/AgamaH and fork (there should be a Fork button in the top-right).
 Thence, you will get https://github.com/XYZ/AgamaH .

 ## Going to the right place in your computer
 - We'll assume that you're saving all github files in some location such as the ones used below.